tachidok/chapchom/docs/source/installation.rst

 ============

-We have two main approaches to install SciCell++ and have it ready to go.
+We have two main approaches to install SciCell++ and have it ready to

-`Docker-based installation`_
+go:

-  Use this installation if you prefer a fast and easier installation of SciCell++.
+  `Docker-based installation`_: Use this installation if you prefer a fast and easier installation of SciCell++.

-`Manual installation`_
-  Use this installation if you are familiar with Unix based systems, within this installation you have control over the versions of the third-part packages used by SciCell++.
+  `Manual installation`_: Use this installation if you are familiar with Unix based systems, within this installation you have control over the versions of the third-part packages used by SciCell++.

 Docker-based installation
 -------------------------